 What to do in Kota Kinabalu

-Bordering the South China Sea in the state of Sabah, Kota Kinabalu is one of the main industrial and commercial centres in Malaysia, and an important hub for Borneo travel.
+Bordering the South China Sea in the state of Sabah, Kota Kinabalu is one of the country’s main industrial and commercial centres, an important hub for Borneo travel and one of the top places to visit in Malaysia.
 While there’s only one major landmark here, ‘KK’ makes a great base for exploring some of the other things to do in Sabah, and is the jumping off point for the surrounding islands.

 Kota Kinabalu City Mosque is the city’s main highlight, which has a vibrant blue roof and is surrounded by a lagoon.
 ‘The Floating Mosque’ is particularly enchanting at sunrise when the colours reflect off the water, and the mosque can hold an astounding 12,000 worshipers.